WhitelistVideo

 Frequently Asked Questions

-Q: Which countries are implementing social media bans for minors?
+Q: Which countries are banning social media for minors?

-A: Greece plans to enforce the ban through the EU's Digital Services Act (DSA, requiring social media platforms to implement robust age verification mechanisms to prevent access by children under 15 from January 1, 2027.
+A: They are using the EU’s Digital Services Act to force platforms to implement real age verification by January 2027.

 Frequently Asked Questions